mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 ## Fix "slow connection" lag on excellent network frequently
 By disable memory compression
-Run `Disable-MMAgent -mc` on Hyper-V host PC, and reboot host PC No need to run this in guest OS
+Run `Disable-MMAgent -mc` on Hyper-V host PC, and reboot host PC If you feel that's not enough, also run this in guest OS

 It seems memory compression on host OS effect virtual machine realtime performance
-but memory compression inside guest VM doesn't
+but memory compression inside guest VM doesn't or not that obvious

 You may also interested in
 View advanced system settings - Advanced - Performance - Settings - Advanced - Processor scheduling